Pickleball Player Rating Systems

 • The algorithm factors in the opponent's skill level, match results, and point differentials.

-To provide PlayTime Scheduler users with the widest range of options, we have integrated all three types of ratings into our platform.
-Separate ratings are used for singles and doubles.
-Users can sync their official UTR-P and DUPR ratings to their profiles, and set up play sessions using their preferred system.
-Note that if you choose to use UTR-P or DUPR for your session, players will be required to have their official rating saved in their profile before they may sign up.
+PlayTime Scheudler users can sync their official DUPR to their profiles, and set up DUPR play sessions.
+Note that if you choose to use DUPR for your session, players will be required to have linked to their DUPR account before they may sign up.

 • Click here for instructions on how to use DUPR with PlayTime Scheduler.